“Infodemic” surrounding the novel pandemic – what happened to medical information

 About the author

-Dr. Takehito Yamamoto is a surgeon at Kyoto University Hospital.
+Dr. Takehito Yamamoto is a surgeon specializing in gastroenterology.
 He is also known as “Surgeon KEIYU” with a popular twitter account and a blog in which he covers health literacy for the public and patient-doctor communication.